 Even more rare are things called Heinz body anemia, methemoglobinemia, and hemoglobinuria, any of which may occur a few hours to 24 hours after exposure.
 These are when the thiols in the skunk spray cause oxidative damage to hemoglobin.
 The thiols react with oxyhemoglobin in an oxidation-reduction reaction.
 This reaction forms methemoglobinemia, thiyl radicals, and hydrogen peroxide.
 Thiyl radicals and hydrogen peroxide are highly reactive and combine with hemoglobin sulfhydryl groups, resulting in Heinz bodies and subsequent hemolysis.

-If your dog gets sprayed, keep an eye on her.
+If your dog does get a face full (or body full), keep an eye on her.
 Contact your vet if you notice anything out of the ordinary.

 How to Get Rid of the Smell of Skunk on a Dog

 Skunk spray itself is a yellow oil that will cling to most surfaces that contacts; like all oils, it does not mix with water.
 And because of that, you really don’t want to get your dog wet!